prithak01/Ticket_validate/README.md

   - Request: Multipart form data with 'image' field
   - Response: JSON with validation results

-(Add more endpoints as you develop them)
+(More endpoints will be added as they're developed)